TechSckoolByVijay/killercoda-scenarios/s01l04-search-ninja/step1.md

 ---

-## 🔍 Question 3: Search Multiple Files and Count Matches
+## 🔍 Practice Exercise 3: Search Multiple Files and Count Matches

 Let's expand your search skills to work with multiple files and get statistics: